History of the United States (1776–1789): Economy

 The American Revolution had large scale effects on the economies of the Thirteen Colonies.
 The Continental Congress did not have the power to levy taxes, so it depended on the newly formed state governments to raise funds, and they were forced to raise taxes to cover war expenditures.
 It also caused a labor shortage as workers enlisted in the Patriot and Loyalist militaries, ending a decades-long trend of industrial expansion in the Mid-Atlantic.
 The workforce consisted of both free laborers and slave labor, while indentured servitude had largely fallen out of practice by the time of the American Revolution.
 Economic growth was further slowed by a reduction in immigration because of the war.
 The Bank of North America was established as the country's first bank in 1781.

 The Continental Congress created its own Continental currency banknotes to increase funding, but this currency quickly depreciated in value and did not survive to the end of the war.
 The lack of a centralized currency and economic policy was a major factor in the decision to hold the Constitutional Convention.
 The war and the inflation caused shortages for both the military and for civilians.
 It was common during these shortages for civilians to form crowds and ransack stores that did not offer what they considered to be fair prices.
+Similar issues plagued the state governments as they accumulated their own debts, though the states could impose taxes and increased them significantly as the economic crisis worsened.
 Early supporters of revolution also supported corporatism and price controls, but most political and economic thinkers rejected these concepts, and support grew for a democratic free market system with taxation.